-Delivering a personalised customer experience is not only key because businesses can profit from it, but because customers expect it.
-As consumers are exposed to more personalised advertising through digital and other channels, their expectations increase.
+Delivering a personalized customer experience is not only key because businesses can profit from it, but because customers expect it.
+As consumers are exposed to more personalized advertising through digital and other channels, their expectations increase.
 According to research conducted by McKinsey, 74% of customers find mass marketing frustrating1.
-With the ability to personalised marketing campaigns, significant improvements can be made in the success of upselling, cross-selling, and customer retention.
+With the ability to personalized marketing campaigns, significant improvements can be made in the success of upselling, cross-selling, and customer retention.

-Despite the advantages of a personalised and targeted approach, many energy companies lack the data and wherewithal to successfully engage with their customers.
-In a recent survey of energy retailers conducted by McKinsey, 67% of participants said their biggest personalisation challenge was using the right tools to find and merge the data1.
+Despite the advantages of a personalized and targeted approach, many energy companies lack the data and wherewithal to successfully engage with their customers.
+In a recent survey of energy retailers conducted by McKinsey, 67% of participants said their biggest personalization challenge was using the right tools to find and merge the data1.
 That’s where Advizzo comes in.

 Introducing Advizzo’s customer engagement platform and approach